imclab/crossfeed/README.txt

 2: Click [Configure], and select the 'generator'
 3: Maybe adjust items and [Configure] again
 4: Click [Generate]
-5: Load cf_client.sln into MSVC, and build the project.
+5: Load cf_client.sln into MSVC, switch to Release configuration, and build the project (F7).

 This process should create the cf_client binary.